casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 * [deploy_hash](../../concepts/serialization-standard.md#deploy-hash) - The cryptographic hash of a Deploy.
 * [account](../../concepts/serialization-standard.md#serialization-standard-account) - The hexadecimal-encoded public key of the account submitting the deploy.
-* [timestamp](../../concepts/serialization-standard.md#timestamp) - A timestamp type, representing a concrete moment in time.
+* [timestamp](../../concepts/serialization-standard.md#timestamp) - A timestamp type representing a concrete moment in time.
 * [dependencies](../../concepts/serialization-standard.md#deploy-header) - A list of Deploy hashes.
-* [block_hash](../../concepts/serialization-standard.md#block-hash) - A cryptographic hash that is used to identify a Block.
+* [block_hash](../../concepts/serialization-standard.md#block-hash) - A cryptographic hash identifying a Block.
 * [execution_result](../../concepts/serialization-standard.md#executionresult) - The execution status of the deploy, which is either `Success` or `Failure`.

 </details>